Actual 46 mm size by Johnson, Milano

 Raising their right Schwurhand – an oath gesture in traditional depictions of the Rütlischwur.

-Three founding fathers, hereby known as "Three Tells" - Trust in utmost kinship, of everlasting unity and brotherhood of men.
+Three founding fathers, hereby known as the "Three Tells" - Trust in strong kinship, of everlasting unity and brotherhood of men.

-Three Oath Takers, resolutely staunch in fervent beliefs and devotion, to the foundational birth of Old Swiss Confederacy, through solemn utterance of virtuous principles and values of the legendary Rütlischwur Oath.
+Three Oath Takers, resolutely staunch in fervent belief and devotion to the foundational birth of Old Swiss Confederacy, through solemn utterance of virtuous principles and values of the legendary Rütlischwur Oath.

-Background, jubilant fellowship of trio of men raised too, their right Schwurhand, of celebration in everlasting brotherhood of this fabled unity.
+In the background, jubilant fellowship of a trio of men raising their right Schwurhand too, in celebration of everlasting brotherhood of this fabled unity.

-Swiss Cross allegory of the Confederacy with brilliantly stylized rays depicting the virtues and values of the unity resonating across the lands.
+The Swiss Cross, allegory of the Confederacy, with brilliantly stylized rays depicting the virtues and values of the unity resonating across the lands.

-Noble hat of couplet feathers, over twin blazons firstly the venue of the shot, Mendrisio and of the great Canton where it resides in, Ticino.
+Noble feathered hat over twin blazons of the venue of the shooting competition Mendrisio and of the great Canton where it resides in, Ticino.

-Pair of laurel and oaken flora branches, winner’s garland for bequeathing upon all champions of the shot.
+A pair of laurel and oaken flora branches to be given as the winner’s garland, upon all champions of the shot.

 The Rütlischwur the legendary oath taken at the foundation of the Old Swiss Confederacy by the representatives of the three founding forest cantons, Uri, Schwyz and Unterwalden, traditionally dated to 1307.
 It is named for the site of the oath-taking, the Rütli, a meadow above Lake Uri near Seelisberg.